yvonne2me/javaclientapi/README.md

 kase.setCustomer(customer);

+// Post this Case to the Trustev Api
+Case returnCase = ApiClient.postCase(kase);

 // 3.
-Post this Case to the Trustev Api
-Case returnCase = ApiClient.postCase(kase);
+You can now get your Decision from Trustev based on the Case you have given us Decision decision = ApiClient.getDecision(returnCase.getId());

 // 4.
-You can now get your Decision from Trustev base on the case you have given us!
-Decision decision = ApiClient.getDecision(returnCase.getId());

-// Now its up to you what you do with our decision
+Now it's up to you what to do with our Decision, and then updating the Case Status with what the order outcome was.
+CaseStatus caseStatus = new CaseStatus();
+caseStatus.setComment("Order Completed Successfully");
+caseStatus.setStatus(CaseStatusType.Completed);

+CaseStatus returnStatus = ApiClient.postCaseStatus(responseCase.getId(), caseStatus);

 ```

 #### Optional Integration Steps
-As mentioned earlier, we also provided detailed Api endpoints for updating specific parts of your Case.
+We also provide detailed API endpoints for updating specific parts of your Case.
 These steps can be used where use cases require.
 See below for some examples.

 ##### Example : Adding a Customer